 Skip forward to today.
-I still use Word, but only for final formatting, and I haven’t needed to change from that because it just works for me I guess.
-Now I use Mendeley to organise my references and do my referencing for me, and Scrivener for writing.
+I still use Word, but only for final formatting, and I haven’t changed from that because it just works for me I guess.
+Now I use Mendeley to organise my references, and Scrivener for writing.
 Between them, my workflow has completely changed, for the better!
 There are still a few things on my wishlist, but for now, I’m pretty productive with this process.

 An avid EndNote user for a number of years, I made the switch to Mendeley two years ago.
 There were several reasons for this, mainly though, because Mendeley was free, and promised cross-platform support.
 I can search within Mendeley for literature, or drop a PDF in my watched folder.
 I annotate the PDF copy of an article while reading it on a tablet device, which I then attach to the reference record in Mendeley.
 The free Mendeley web account allows me to access my papers across all of my devices seamlessly.
 This allows me to search through articles, find the paper, and see my notes with ease.
 I also arrange papers into folders within Mendeley by type/subject, allowing me to quickly compare related papers.
 Mendeley also has an MS Word plugin which allows you to insert formatted citations and bibliographies.
 I’ve since upgraded to a Mendeley premium account, giving me a 5GB web account to store my articles in (4600 articles and counting…)

 Scrivener is one of those software programs that I was hesitant to try for a long time.
 I experimented with it from time-to-time but didn’t commit fully.
 When I was starting the dissertation I made the leap to complete all my writing within Scrivener.
 I dedicated 2 days to learning about its features, and then off I went!